DavidRWilliamsJr/rc-light-controller/PROJECT_LOG.md

 * **Git Workflow:** Established and confirmed the correct workflow for vendoring libraries by removing their `.git` history, ensuring the project is fully self-contained.

 **Status:** The project is now in a "clean room" state.
 The code is complete, the documentation is accurate, and all assets are correctly version-controlled.
 The project is fully prepared for the hardware testing phase.
-### **October 11, 2025: Session 6 - In-Depth Hardware Diagnostics & Root Cause Analysis**
+### **October 11, 2025: Session 5 - In-Depth Hardware Diagnostics & Root Cause Analysis**

 **Summary:** Performed a comprehensive, hands-on diagnostic of the Flysky FS-R7P receiver.
 After extensive debugging of the software and development environment, the root cause of communication failure was identified as an inverted serial signal from the i-BUS port.

 **Log Details:**
-* **Local Environment Setup:** Successfully configured a native Windows development environment in VS Code with PlatformIO.
-All initial setup issues, including Git installation, COM port conflicts, and WSL environment problems, were resolved.
+* **Environment Setup:** Successfully configured a local, native Windows development environment using VS Code and PlatformIO.
+All initial setup issues, including Git installation, local repository cloning, COM port conflicts, and WSL environment problems, were resolved.
-* **Diagnostic Debugging:** Worked through a series of compiler errors and runtime issues with multiple i-BUS libraries.
-This process ruled out library incompatibility, clock speed mismatches, and baud rate errors as the primary problem.
+* **Diagnostic Debugging:** Worked through a series of compiler errors and runtime issues with multiple i-BUS libraries (`IBusBM`, `FlySkyIBus`).
+This iterative process ruled out library incompatibility, clock speed mismatches, and baud rate errors as the primary problem.
 * **Hardware Verified:** Physical tests confirmed the receiver has a solid power connection and is correctly bound to the transmitter.
 The Arduino Nano Every is also fully functional.
 * **Root Cause Identified:** The consistent "all zeros" data output, despite a successful software compile and valid hardware connection, definitively points to a signal-level issue.
-The i-BUS protocol's inverted serial signal is incompatible with the Arduino Nano Every's default hardware serial port logic.
+The i-BUS protocol's inverted serial signal is incompatible with the Arduino Nano Every's default hardware serial port logic, and software-based inversion attempts failed due to low-level hardware conflicts.
 * **Solution Defined:** The final, correct solution is to implement a simple NPN transistor-based hardware circuit to physically invert the signal before it reaches the Arduino's RX pin.
 A final diagnostic sketch (`v4.0`) was created for use with this hardware solution.

-**Status:** The project is paused pending the construction of the hardware signal inverter.
-The diagnostic phase is complete, and the path forward is clear.
+**Status:** The diagnostic phase is complete, and the path forward is clear.
+The project is paused pending the construction of the hardware signal inverter.